 Risks and Weaknesses

-Both assets carry real risks that advocates on either side tend to downplay.
-An honest comparison requires acknowledging them.
+Both assets carry real risks that their advocates tend to downplay.

 Gold's risks

-• Government confiscation:It happened in the U.S. in 1933 and could happen again.
-Physical gold is difficult to hide in large quantities and easy to seize.
+• Government confiscation:The U.S. did it in 1933.
+Physical gold in large quantities is hard to hide and easy to seize.

-• Counterfeiting:Fake gold bars remain a persistent problem.
+• Counterfeiting:Fake bars remain a persistent problem.
 Verification requires specialized equipment or trust in intermediaries.

-• Storage costs:Vaulting gold costs 0.12-0.50% per year.
-Over decades, this compounds into a meaningful drag on returns.
+• Storage costs:Vaulting costs 0.12-0.50% per year.
+Over decades, that compounds into a meaningful drag on returns.

-• Illiquidity:Selling physical gold quickly at a fair price is harder than it sounds.
-Dealer spreads can run 3-8% for retail investors.
-Gold ETFs solve this but reintroduce counterparty risk.
+• Illiquidity:Selling physical gold quickly at a fair price is harder than you might expect.
+Dealer spreads run 3-8% for retail buyers.
+Gold ETFs fix liquidity but reintroduce counterparty risk.

-• Technology risk:Deep-sea mining, asteroid mining, or synthetic gold production (however remote) could increase supply in ways that are hard to predict.
+• Technology risk:Deep-sea mining, asteroid mining, or synthetic production (however remote) could increase supply unpredictably.

 Bitcoin's risks

-• Volatility:50-80% drawdowns are historically normal.
-This level of volatility makes Bitcoin unsuitable for short-term capital preservation.
+• Volatility:50-80% drawdowns are historically normal for Bitcoin, making it unsuitable for short-term capital preservation.

-• Regulatory risk:Governments can ban exchanges, restrict on-ramps, impose punitive taxes, or otherwise make Bitcoin harder to use.
+• Regulatory risk:Governments can ban exchanges, restrict on-ramps, or impose punitive taxes.
 China banned Bitcoin mining in 2021.
-Other countries could follow.
+Others could follow.

-• Technical risk:A critical bug, a quantum computing breakthrough, or a 51% attack could theoretically compromise the network.
-While 17 years of operation suggest robustness, the risk is non-zero.
+• Technical risk:A critical bug, a quantum computing breakthrough, or a 51% attack could compromise the network.
+Seventeen years of operation suggest robustness, but the risk is non-zero.

 • Adoption risk:Bitcoin's value depends on continued and growing adoption.
-If a superior alternative emerges, or if public interest wanes, the network effects that support Bitcoin's value could unwind.
+If a superior alternative emerges or public interest fades, its network effects could unwind.

-• Self-custody complexity:Losing your seed phrase means losing your bitcoin forever.
-There is no customer support line.
-Approximately 3-4 million BTC are estimated to be permanently lost.
+• Self-custody complexity:Lose your seed phrase and you lose your bitcoin forever.
+No one can recover it.
+An estimated 3-4 million BTC are already permanently lost.

 • Infrastructure dependency:Bitcoin requires electricity and internet.
-In a genuine civilization-level catastrophe, gold works.
-Bitcoin may not.
+In a genuine civilization-level catastrophe, gold works and Bitcoin may not.

-Notice the asymmetry: gold's risks are mostly about cost, inconvenience, and slow erosion.
-Bitcoin's risks are more binary: lower probability but higher impact.
-This difference in risk profiles is one of the strongest arguments for holding both.
+The asymmetry matters.
+Gold's risks center on cost, inconvenience, and slow erosion.
+Bitcoin's risks are more binary: lower probability, higher impact.
+That difference alone makes a strong case for holding both.

 Who Should Own What

-The Bitcoin vs gold debate often misses the most practical question: how do these assets fit into a real portfolio?
-The answer depends on where you are in life, how you think about risk, and what you're optimizing for.
+How do these assets fit into a real portfolio?
+That depends on where you are in life, how you handle risk, and what you are optimizing for.

 Gold makes sense if you: